-This article provides information about Intrastat reporting for the trade of goods and, in some cases, services among countries/regions of the European Union (EU).
+This topic provides information about Intrastat reporting for the trade of goods and, in some cases, services among countries/regions of the European Union (EU).
 It provides an overview of the reporting process, and describes the required settings and prerequisites.

 Intrastat is the system for collecting information and generating statistics about the trade of goods among countries/regions of the European Union (EU).
 Intrastat reporting is required whenever a product crosses the border of another EU country/region.
 In several countries/regions, Intrastat reporting also applies to services.
 Mandatory and optional elements can be collected in Intrastat reporting.
 The following elements are mandatory: the value-added tax (VAT) number of the party that is responsible for providing information, the reference period, the flow (arrival or dispatch), the eight-digit commodity code, the partner member state (member state of consignment on arrivals and member state of destination on dispatches), the value of the goods, the quantity of the goods (net mass and supplementary unit), and the nature of the transaction.
 Countries/regions can also collect optional elements under various conditions.
 Some optional elements are the country/region of origin, the delivery terms, the mode of transport, a more detailed commodity code than CN8, the region of origin on dispatches and the region of destination on arrivals, the statistical procedure, the statistical value, a description of the goods, and the port/airport of loading/unloading.

 Overview of the Intrastat reporting process

 The following sections describe the overall flow of information that is used for Intrastat reporting.

 1. Enter a transaction that crosses the border of another EU country/region